lorensen/VTKExamples/src/Cxx/Utilities/MassProperties.md

 ### Description
 This example uses vtkMassProperties to compute the volume of a closed mesh. vtkMassProperties requires triangles with consistent ordering.
-This example uses vtkFillHolesFilter and vtkTriangles to ensure a closed, triangulated mesh.
+This example uses vtkFillHolesFilter and vtkTriangleFilter to ensure a closed, triangulated mesh. vtkPolyDataNormals enforces consistent normals.

 If run with no arguments, a vtkSphereSource generates the vtkPolyData.
 Of given a file containing vtkPolyData, it computes that data's volume and surface area.